Itinerary

 Day 2: Petrified Forest National Park

-Day 3: Exploring Sedona & the Verde Valley
+Day 3: Coconino National Forest / Sedona & the Verde Valley / Flagstaff

 Day 4: Luxury Dome Train to Grand Canyon / South Rim Hike & Sunset Overlook

 A highlight of our desert adventure is a ride in a luxury dome car on the Grand Canyon Railway.
 This historic train route from the town of Williams to the South Rim, established in the early 20th century, offers a nostalgic travel experience through the largest Ponderosa pine forest in the world.
-We drive from Flagstaff to board the train at the depot in Williams, which still looks much as it did during its mid-20th century heyday as a stop along famous Route 66.
+From Flagstaff, we drive north to board the train in Williams, which still looks much as it did during its mid-20th century heyday as a stop along famous Route 66.

 Once we arrive at the Grand Canyon, we are on the edge of one of the world’s most awe-inspiring natural wonders.
 Searching its shadowy depths for the silver ribbon of the Colorado River thousands of feet below, we have a sense of our own tiny instant in geological history.
 The canyon's sedimentary layers, stacked more than a mile thick, are a calendar for the millennia, formed by the erosive power of water and wind over eons.
 While this region is known as Red Rock Country, the canyon walls glow gold, rose, rust and purple, ever-changing as the high desert light works its transformative magic.
-This afternoon we take a short hike for a close encounter with the canyon’s grandeur, surveying its vast expanse and dramatic formations.
-At sunset, we marvel even more as the sinking rays cast a warm glow over the chasm.
+A hike this afternoon offers a close encounter with the canyon’s grandeur, surveying its vast expanse and dramatic formations.
+At sunset, the scene becomes even more wondrous as the rays cast a warm glow over the chasm.
 We spend our final night on the rim of the Grand Canyon, soaking in the peace and beauty under a sky full of stars.

-Day 5: Sunrise over the Grand Canyon / Flagstaff / Depart
+Day 5: Grand Canyon Sunrise / Flagstaff / Depart

 Greet the day with an experience that will surely be among the most aesthetic nature encounters in your life: sunrise over the Grand Canyon.
-From Yavapai Point, watching the ethereal light of dawn illumine the ancient rock layers, over a mile deep, is a sight to behold.
-The point offers one of the best vantages for an overview of Grand Canyon geology, which our Expedition Leader explains in fascinating detail.
-We'll laos walk the "Trail of Time" path along the canyon's South Rim, a scenic path with interpretive plaques offering further insight into the canyon's geology.
-Later this morning, our Arizona adventure moves toward a close as we drive back to Flagstaff, which you can explore further on your own if time permits before your departure.
+Watch the ethereal light of dawn illuminate the ancient rock layers, over a mile deep.
+This vantage point showcases the canyon's immense depth and geological history, which our Expedition Leader brings to life with fascinating insights.
+Later this morning, our Arizona adventure moves toward a close as we drive back to Flagstaff, which you can explore further on your own before your departure, if time permits.